Sudden cardiac arrest

 Heart conditions that can lead to sudden cardiac arrest

 The most common cause of sudden cardiac arrest is an irregular heart rhythm called ventricular fibrillation.
 Rapid, erratic heart signals cause the lower heart chambers to quiver uselessly instead of pumping blood.
-Certain heart conditions can make you more likely to have this type of heartbeat problem.
+Some heart conditions can make you more likely to have this type of irregular heartbeat.

 However, sudden cardiac arrest can happen in people who have no known heart disease.